OxCGRT/covid-policy-tracker/documentation/index_calculation.md

 The legacy indicator only uses seven indicators, and it chooses a single indicator between C3 and C4, and between C6 and C7, selecting whichever of those pairs provides a higher sub-index score.
 This is because C3 and C4 aim to measure the information previously measured by S3, and similarly for C6, C7 and the old S6.
 This method faithfully recreates the logic of the old stringency index.

 ![legacy stringency equation](https://latex.codecogs.com/png.latex?%283%29%5Cqquad%20SI_%7Blegacy%7D%3D%5Cfrac%7B1%7D%7B7%7D%20%5Cleft%20%28I_%7BC1%7D&plus;I_%7BC2%7D&plus;max%28I_%7BC3%7D%2CI_%7BC4%7D%29&plus;I_%7BC5%7D&plus;max%28I_%7BC6%7D%2CI_%7BC7%7D%29&plus;I_%7BC8%7D&plus;I_%7BH1%7D%20%5Cright%20%29)

+The individual sub-index scores are calculated through a slightly different formula to the one described in equation 2 above, which we are still using for legacy purposes for this old index.